Scope 3 emissions — indirect emissions across an entity's value chain — represent the most technically challenging aspect of UK SRS S2 implementation.

 Pre-reporting period: Board and audit committee education, assurance provider engagement, disclosure drafting

-Companies that wait until 2027 to begin serious Scope 3 preparation are likely to find themselves relying heavily on the explain option rather than achieving compliance in 2028.
+Companies that wait until 2027 to begin serious Scope 3 preparation are likely to find themselves relying on the explain option rather than disclosing in 2028.

 Early Voluntary Adoption